dips-21/my_practice/SELENIUM Interview.md

 static wait is thread.sleep(1000);

-40) - 1) IMPLICIT Waits :- tells to the WD to wait for a certain amount of time before it throws an exception.Once we set the time, WD will wait for the element based on the time we set before it throws an exception.
+40) - 1) IMPLICIT Waits :- Implicit wait tells to the WD to wait for a certain amount of time before it throws an NosuchElement exception.Once we set the time, WD will wait for the element based on the time we set before it throws an exception.
 The default setting is 0.
-We need to set some wait time to make WD to wait for the required time .
-(Global wait ) If one sets an implicit wait command, then the browser will wait for the same time frame before loading every web element.
+We need to set some wait time to make WD to wait for the required time . and it apply globally to all web Elements.(Global wait ) and
+If one sets an implicit wait command, then the browser will wait for the same time frame before loading every web element.
 This causes an unnecessary delay in executing the test script.

+Thread.sleep will wait until passed seconds completed but implicit wait not wait if webelemnt find then it will move to next step.

 2) EXPLICIT Waits :-
 Explicit wait in Selenium is a synchronization mechanism that allows the WebDriver to wait for a specific condition to occur before proceeding with the next step in the code.
 Unlike Implicit waits, which apply globally, explicit waits are applied only to specific elements or conditions, making them more flexible and precise.

 Setting Explicit Wait is important in cases where there are certain elements that naturally take more time to load.
 Explicit wait is more intelligent, but can only be applied for specified elements.

     Wait<WebDriver> wait = new WebDriverWait(driver, Duration.ofSeconds(2));
+    WebElement element = wait.until(ExpectedConditions.visibilityOfElementLocated(By.linkText("facebook")));
-    wait.until(d -> revealed.isDisplayed());
+     element.click();            -> revealed.isDisplayed());

-42) Fluent Waits : - FluentWait can define the maximum amount of time to wait for a specific condition and frequency with which to check the condition before throwing an "ElementNotVisbleException" exception.
+42) Fluent Waits : -It is an advanced version of explicit wait.
+FluentWait can define the maximum amount of time to wait for a specific condition and frequency with which to check the condition before throwing an "ElementNotVisbleException" exception.
+Polling time can be customized in fluent wait

 41) What is WD Wait in selenium WD?
 WebDriverWait is applied on a certain element with defined expected condition and time.
 This wait is only applied to the